- Off road parking

 Storage heaters with cast iron multi-fuel stove in sitting room.
 Electric cooker, microwave, fridge, washing machine, tumble dryer, TV with basic Sky, DVD, radio.
 Fuel, power and starter pack for multi-fuel stove inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 3 cars.
 Large lawned garden with small orchard, garden furniture and Shepherd's Hut.
-Well-behaved dogs welcome.
+Well-behaved dogs welcome, Downstairs only - please bring your own pet bedding.
 Shop 5 miles.
 Pub/Restaurant 1 mile.
 Note: Check-in 4pm.

 About the location

 Churchstoke 8 miles; Bishops Castle 8.5 miles.